 “The one thing that I would say is that it’s your fault.
 If your team isn’t performing, hold them accountable for their actions.
 You are responsible for your team’s performance.
 If you can take credit for when your team wins, you also need to take the hit for when your team loses.
 You also need to remember that no-one wants to be bad at their job.
 When I talk to some leaders, they believe that there’s some sort of conspiracy with their employees behind any possible shortcomings in the team’s overall success.
 I say if your employees don’t fully understand what it takes to be successful, then it’s your (the leader’s) fault.”

 “I think the most important thing is to recognize that the greatest contribution they can have is only after listening to folks that aren’t like them.
 Folks that want to help, but refuse to listen, tend to not do anything – or it could even be harmful.
 Come visit us at HopeWorks.
 Sit down with some young people and listen to them.
 Allow them to teach you something; only then you can figure an ideal way to help them out.”

 At Penji we are proud to consider Hopeworks N’Camden a preferred partner for all of our clients’ development needs.
 As a result, we are able to further fulfill our local mission to help students and residents in the city of Camden obtain high paying jobs and the necessary education they need to have a successful career.

-If you’re a non-profit in Camden, please fill out an application for Penji Unlimited.
+If you’re a non-profit in Camden, please fill out an application for Penji for Nonprofits.
 This program allows you to obtain Penji’s services at a discounted rate for all that qualify.

 — Hopeworks Camden (@hopeworkscamden) September 19, 2018